-The 2021 NCAA women's basketball tournament selection show is set for Monday, March 15.
-The bracket will be revealed on that day, which will include all 64 teams playing for a national title.
-Find the full schedule below.
+The 2021 NCAA DI women's college basketball tournament selection show will be at 7 p.m.
+ET on Monday, March 15, on ESPN.
+The NCAA bracket will be revealed, which will include all 64 teams playing for a national title.

 What will be different about the selection process?

-2021 will be the first year since 1983 that the Ratings Percentage Index (RPI) will not be used in the selection process.
-Instead, the NCAA announced on May 4, 2020 that the this metric will be replaced by the NCAA Evaluation Tool (NET), which is believed to be a better indicator of a team's strength.
+- This will be the first year since 1983 that the Ratings Percentage Index (RPI) will not be used in the selection process.
+Instead, the NCAA announced on May 4, 2020, that the this metric will be replaced by the NCAA Evaluation Tool (NET), which is believed to be a better indicator of a team's strength.
+Here's a quick guide to how the NET rankings will work in women's college basketball.

 How are the teams selected for the bracket?